xiaochun888/CppUnitTestExpress/README.md

 	}
 };

-/* Or add a test suite with wild card parttern. */ UnitTest::Suite("Test*");
+/* Or add a test suite with wild card pattern. */ UnitTest::Suite("Test*");

 /* Run the unit test. */